 Lutetium in the treatment of metastatic prostate cancer

-Lu-PSMA treatment is administered intravenously and its most common side effect is dryness in mouth.
-The treatments are given in line with the patient’s individual treatment plan, generally 2–6 times every 4–6 weeks.
+Lu-PSMA therapy is administered intravenously, and its most common side effect is a dry mouth.
+Depending on the individual, the treatment is typically performed 2–6 times approximately every 4–6 weeks.

 The multidisciplinary team in charge of peptide-receptor therapies at Docrates Cancer Center is led by Chief Physician in Nuclear Medicine Jukka Kemppainen.

 **Lutetium-PSMA is still experimental treatment, and has a special permission for compassionate use by the Finnish Medicines Agency (Fimea).
 The international randomised controlled trials are also in their third phase, after which official and more detailed Current Care Guidelines can probably be issued for the cancer cases selected for treatment.
 However, some results were already presented in October’s ESMO2018 conference, according to which the dose escalation study had shown that even a dose three times larger than that proved effective at Docrates was found safe and well tolerated without the appearance of the toxicity that restricts the dosage.